Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Background on position-blind ptychography

 Using modern X-ray sources at synchrotron facilities, coherent diffraction imaging (CDI) aims to solve the phase retrieval problem by reconstructing an image from the diffraction patterns $\meas$ generated from a highly coherent X-ray beam illuminating the sample $\img$. \emph{Ptychography} \cite{Pfeiffer2017Xrayptychography,Rodenburg2019Ptychography} is a special case of CDI allowing the reconstruction of high-resolution images from a collection of (far-field or near-field) diffraction patterns.
 It uses measurement redundancy by illuminating a sample multiple times at different positions, generating a set of diffraction patterns $\meas_\imeas$ with $\imeas = 1,\dots, \nmeas$.
 Each pattern $\meas_\imeas$ is collected by strongly illuminating only a part of the object under investigation (real-space ptychography) or part of the diffraction space (Fourier ptychography) \cite{Rodenburg2019Ptychography}.
 In real-space ptychography, the scan positions $\pos_\imeas$ are placed so that the illuminated parts overlap, and the resulting redundancy in the data mitigates the ill-posedness of the reconstruction problem.

-Ptychography can also be interpreted as a specific type of \emph{coded illumination} or \emph{coded aperture} method, making links to other imaging disciplines \cite{Dong2023Phase}, or as a variant of the \emph{short-time Fourier transform phase retrieval} problem, with links to signal and audio processing \cite{gerkmann2015phase,Shechtman2015Phase,gerkmann2012phase}.
+Ptychography can also be interpreted as a specific type of \emph{coded illumination} or \emph{coded aperture} method, making links to other imaging disciplines \cite{Dong2023Phase,Allain2025Phasebook}, or as a variant of the \emph{short-time Fourier transform phase retrieval} problem, with links to signal and audio processing \cite{gerkmann2015phase,Shechtman2015Phase,gerkmann2012phase}.

 Ptychography has been remarkably successful at retrieving high-resolution images of the object under investigation \cite{Rodenburg2019Ptychography}.
-Moreover, it allows joint reconstruction of the object and the illuminating probe \cite{Rodenburg2019Ptychography}, an advantageous property since the latter is often only known approximately in phase retrieval tasks.
-It was also shown to be robust to various sources of measurement errors \cite{Rodenburg2019Ptychography}.
+Moreover, it allows joint reconstruction of the object and \revtwo the illuminating probe \cite{Rodenburg2019Ptychography,chang2019blind,chang2019advanced}\nc, an advantageous property since the latter is often only known approximately in phase retrieval tasks.
+It was also shown to be robust to various sources of measurement errors \revtwo and noise \cite{Rodenburg2019Ptychography,chang2019advanced}\nc.
 An important measurement error arises from imperfectly known scan positions.
 Such errors usually occur due to experimental factors such as imperfect scanning stages and thermal noise.
-Several prior works \cite{maiden2012annealing,zhang2013translation,dwivedi2018position,liu2024position} have proposed correction methods that have shown to work well as long as the initial estimates of the positions lie in a local vicinity of the true positions.
+Several prior works \cite{maiden2012annealing,zhang2013translation,dwivedi2018position,liu2024position} have proposed correction methods that have shown to work well as long as the initial estimates of the positions lie in a local vicinity of the true positions\revtwo{} but, to our knowledge, no published works so far model and treat the problem of fully position-blind ptychography.\nc